univention/univention-keycloak-app/docs/configuration.rst

       ``ALL``, ``DEBUG``, ``ERROR``, ``FATAL``, ``INFO``, ``OFF``, ``TRACE``, ``WARN``.

-   For a detailed description of the log level values, see `Keycloak
+   For a detailed description of the log level values, see :cite:t:`keycloak-docs-root-logging`.
-   documentation: Configuring logging <keycloak-docs-root-logging_>`_.

    .. list-table::
       :header-rows: 1